Ideas + Advice

 Light Filter Level: Blocks most light

-Why We Love It: Thicker fabrics feel more formal and polished; they also block out noise, heat + cold.
+Why We Love It: Velvet curtains feel plush and polished; they also help block cold, heat and light and dampen noise.

-Style Tip: Try it on a drafty window or in rooms that need extra privacy.Shop Velvet Curtains
+Style Tip: Try velvet curtains on drafty windows or in rooms where you want more privacy.Shop Velvet Curtains

 Light Filter Level: Blocks light completely

-Style Tip: A must-have for light-sensitive sleepers, blackouts are also great for baby rooms or bedrooms.Shop Blackout Curtains
+Style Tip: A must-have for light-sensitive sleepers, blackouts are also great for nurseries and media rooms.Shop Blackout Curtains

-All our window rods come with mounting hardware and are available in 2 adjustable lengths to fit a variety of window sizes.
+All our curtain rods come with mounting hardware and are available in 2-3 adjustable lengths to fit most standard window sizes.